orisi/oracle/README.md

 docker pull 83tb/zenoracles
 ```

 After getting the new image, restart the container.
+This will fetch every change in the docker container itself.
+But sometimes the container code will remain the same, you need "orisi code" updating mechanism.

-The code for Orisi itself will be automatically update upon every docker restart without fetching the image if needed.
+This can be implemented easily in the Dockerfile (RUN command).